Overview

 [local ~]$ git config --global init.defaultBranch main

-Step 5 — Create your local git repository
+Create your local Git repository

-[local ~]$ git init [local ~]$ git add . [local ~]$ git commit -m "First Commit"
+[local ~]$ git add . [local ~]$ git commit -m "First Commit"

-Step 6 — Push your local repository to the remote repository
+Push your local repository to the remote repository

 This step pushes your local repository to your DreamHost server.

-- Add the bare repository you created on your DreamHost server as a 'remote' within your local computer's git repository.
-Make sure to change user and server to your actual DreamHost username and servername.
+- Add the bare repository you created on your DreamHost server as a 'remote' within your local computer's Git repository.

 The word dreamhost is just an alias.
 It can be named anything you want.
 But this alias name will be used when you push your content to your DreamHost server.